mlcommons/github-action/README.md

 ![build](https://github.com/cla-assistant/github-action/workflows/build/badge.svg) [![Discord](https://img.shields.io/discord/463752820026376202.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/WpJpRKm)
-# Handling CLAs and DCOs via GitHub Action (Alpha)
+# MLCommons CLA bot GitHub Action

 Streamline your workflow and let this GitHub Action(a lite version of [CLA Assistant](https://github.com/cla-assistant/cla-assistant)) handle the legal side of contributions to a repository for you.
 CLA assistant gitHub action enables contributors to sign CLAs from within a pull request.
 With this GitHub Action we could get rid of the need for a centrally managed database by **storing the contributor's signature data** in a decentralized way - **in the same repository's file system** or **in a remote repository**